Installation Guide 🛠️

 Download the appropriate archive file for your environment from the GitHub Releases page:

-to download the .tar.gz
+Use curl or wget to download the .tar.gz file:

 curl -LO "https://github.com/cresplanex/bloader/releases/download/v${VERSION}/bloader_${VERSION}_$(uname -s)_${ARCH}.tar.gz"